Lola20b/dh2642_project/README.md

 - vue-toastification (3rd party component)

 ## User feedback
 For this project we conducted two user consultations and one mid project review as part of the course.
-The received feedback and implemented changes can be found documented in userfeedback.txt.
+The received feedback and implemented changes can be found documented in userfeedback.pdf.

 ## Project file structure (short description/purpose of each file)